Facing Deportation from Canada? Reasons Why, Appealing, How to Return

-About deportation from Canada
+About Deportation From Canada

-At our office, we handle many deportation from Canada cases.
+At our office, we handle many deportations from Canada cases.
 The Canadian government department responsible for deportation from Canada and removals is the Canadian Border and Services Agency (CBSA).
 The CBSA is, among other things, in charge of protecting our borders from inadmissible persons and proceeding with removals against inadmissible persons who are already in Canada.

-- The Person receives a letter from CBSA requesting that he or she attend an “interview” at a local Canada Immigration Enforcement office (in Toronto this is known as the Greater Toronto Enforcement Centre or GTEC).
+- The potential deportee receives a letter from CBSA requesting that he or she attend an “interview” at a local Canada Immigration Enforcement office (in Toronto this is known as the Greater Toronto Enforcement Centre or GTEC).
 This letter usually comes after some failed hearing or application the person has made to stay or remain in Canada.

 - In most cases, Canada Immigration will not agree to defer removal as it is their mandate to proceed with deportations for what they consider “deserving” cases.

 - Assuming that the request for delay is denied, then the next step is to prepare for what is known as a Federal Court Stay.
 A Federal Court Stay is a motion to the Federal Court of Canada asking the court to stop the removal.
 There are many technicalities involved in preparing for and arguing a Stay.
-It involves drafting legal arguments, researching case law, and assembling supporting documentation that will be reviewed by a Judge.
+It involves drafting legal arguments, researching case law, and assembling supporting documentation that will be reviewed by a judge.
 Further, oral arguments to a Federal Court Judge have to be made by lawyers for both sides (the client and Canada Immigration).
-The Federal Court judge can consider many different factors in making a decision on whether or not to grant or refuse the Stay including humanitarian and compassionate factors, harm to the person and his or her family, the reasons for inadmissibility etc.
+The Federal Court judge can consider many different factors in making a decision on whether or not to grant or refuse the Stay including humanitarian and compassionate factors, harm to the person and his or her family, the reasons for inadmissibility, etc.

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.